MuPAD® notebooks are not recommended. Use MATLAB® live scripts instead.

 recognize equal complex numbers, their code breaks when they use the

-Error: Cannot evaluate to Boolean. [_leequal] Evaluating: f
+Error: Unable to evaluate to Boolean. [_leequal] Evaluating: f

 If you do not create and use a test script for the procedure